ocaml/ocaml.org/data/planet-local-blogs/building-the-ocaml-gpt-library.md

   [OK]          Test GPT Header              2   gpt-overlapping-partitions.
   [OK]          Test GPT Header              3   gpt-sorted-partitions.

-Full test results in `~/xxxx/xxxx/ocaml_gpt/_build/default/test/_build/_tests/Ocaml Gpt'.
+Full test results in `~/xxxx/xxxx/ocaml_gpt/_build/default/test/_build/_tests/OCaml GPT'.
 Test Successful in 0.002s.
 6 tests run.
 ```

 ## A few Executables

-After building our library, we can also go a step further by creating tools which we can use to manipulate real block devices using our library.
+After building our library, we can also go a step further by creating tools that we can use to manipulate real block devices using our library.
 Tools such as listing the GPT header in a disk, resizing a partition, creating a partition etc.

 I want to give a special thanks to [Daniel Bünzli](https://github.com/dbuenzli) for creating the `Cmdliner` package which allows the declarative definition of command line interfaces for OCaml.
 Using this package, we can build a nice command line interface for our executables.